Toseben/shaderism-blog/content/blog/2018-12-21-multiview/index.md

 ---

 # _Back to the Future: The Marriage of React and Three.js_

-Running multiple instances of Three.js (or [HTML5 Canvas][HTML5 Canvas] elements if you're more familiar that term) can get rather heavy for our sweet little processors.
-Luckily there's a better way when all you want to do is render multiple views of different objects side by side on the same page!
+Running many instances of Three.js (or [HTML5 Canvas][HTML5 Canvas] elements if you're more familiar that term) can get rather heavy for our sweet little processors.
+Luckily there's a better way if all you want to do is render many views of different objects side by side on the same page!
 Also as an added bonus, tonight we'll be looking at how to marry [React][React] and Three.js together without getting [a massive headache][Wat]...

 ## **Create React App**
 Seems like the title gave it all up!
-There's various boilerplates and other manual ways of getting started with React, but the easiest way is by using [create-react-app script][create-react-app] developed by none other than **Facebook**.
+There are various boilerplates and other manual ways of getting started with React.
+But the easiest way is by using [create-react-app script][create-react-app] developed by none other than **Facebook**.

 All we need to do is install the script and run it!
 The `-g` flag stands for a global install.
 ```bash